 Offer samples of your staple coffee products, but don’t forget to include a few samples of things that could set you apart from your competitors.
 Gluten-free cakes, frozen yogurts, exotic syrup flavors – anything that’s different enough to get you noticed.

-Unless someone was already looking for a coffee shop at that moment, they’ll probably just keep on walking after they’ve had a taste.
-So make sure you’ve armed your perky employee with some business cards, loyalty cards or flyers so that interested people can walk away with a hard copy of your address and your special offers.
+Unless someone was already looking for a coffee shop, they’ll probably just keep walking after they’ve had a taste.
+So make sure you’ve armed your perky employee with business cards, loyalty cards or flyers so interested people can walk away with a hard copy of your address and your special offers.